 - 1 cup dairy-free chocolate chips

-- Combine the margarine and peanut butter in a mixing bowl.
+- Combine the butter and peanut butter in a mixing bowl.
 Get your mixer out and mix on medium high speed until light and fluffy.
 Add the sugars and beat another minute or so until the sugars are well incorporated.

 - In a medium-sized bowl combine the flour, baking soda, baking powder, and salt.
 Stir to combine.
 Add the dry ingredients to the wet ingredients and either user your electric mixer or stir vigorously by hand until well combined.